 Use Video Content to Generate Leads

 Unless you’re in a completely new industry, there’s a good chance that you are floating around in a red ocean — plenty of sharks in the water, if you catch my drift.
 That means if you want to differentiate yourself from your competitors, you need to find a way to stand out.
 Why not try using video content to generate leads and get your name out there?
 Not only will video help you to stand out from the competition, but it can also be extremely effective at bringing in targeted leads.
 That’s because, as with blogging, you can create video content around keywords that aren’t business-specific — which means that people actively looking for information about those topics are likely to find and watch your videos.
 Using an online video editor can also help you easily and affordably create high-quality video content to enhance your lead generation efforts.

 Host Live Online Events

-Another way to generate leads through social media or further nurture leads in your pipeline is to host live online events.
+Another way to generate leads through social media marketing or further nurture leads in your pipeline is to host live online events.
 An online event can be anything from a webinar to a live-streamed Q&A session.
 The important thing is that it brings potential customers together in one place so that you can provide them with information and answer any questions they might have.

 Why is this effective at bringing in leads?
 Well, when you host an event, you’re giving people a reason to spend time on your social page or at least with your sales and marketing team.
 That means that they’re far more likely to engage with your posts and content in the future, which is what you want if you’re trying to bring in leads.
 Why not start brainstorming ways that you could host an event to bring in leads?
 You could host a webinar, create a summit event with complementary companies, or even organize a live Twitter chat.